sahellebusch/assemble-audit/ARCHITECTURE.md

 ## Workflow for Recurrence Management

 Recurrence functionality is integral to automating the audit lifecycle.
-The following sequence diagram illustrates how recurrence is triggered upon audit completion:
+The following sequence diagram illustrates how recurrence is triggered upon audit completion.
+This is the simplest implementation of recurrence.

 ```mermaid
 sequenceDiagram